Fang86/MARIE-assembler/MARIE/README.txt

     - Hexadecimal numbers should have exactly 3 digits for addresses and 4 digits for non-address numbers (compare lines 101 vs 105 above).
-      Decimal numbers do not have a requirement but must be within -2^31 and 2^31
+      Decimal numbers do not have a requirement and supports a signed 32-bit number.
+A signed 16-bit number is recommended to match HEX.

     - Non-address numbers are assumed to be hexademical unless the DEC directive is used.
 Directives can only be used for non-address